Lourdes Gurriel Jr. makes history, crushes 103.9 mph pitch from Mason Miller for a 2-run homer

 Arizona Diamondbacks outfielder Lourdes Gurriel Jr. returned the favor.

 Gurriel crushed a 103.9 mph fastball from Miller into the left-field seats for a two-run homer in the eighth inning, tying the game at 5-all.
-It was the hardest hit pitch for a homer since MLB started pitch tracking in 2008.
+It was the fastest pitch hit for a homer since MLB started pitch tracking in 2008.

 “It's something that just happened,” Gurriel said through a translator.
 “It's not that easy.”